UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

    }
 ```

-The little `*` symbols are displayed next to entry fields that don't valdiate.
+The little `*` symbols are displayed next to entry fields that don't validate.
 Remember that the model object contained the validation code (so we could test it).

 Now we attempt to display a BMI value, or blank it if not valid